Minimalist Budget: Minimalist Approach to Personal Finance

 Here are a few budgeting apps to consider:

-- Personal Capital – This app tracks your spending and net worth, plus gives you an overview of all your accounts.
+- Empower – This app tracks your spending and net worth, plus gives you an overview of all your accounts.
 It’ll also help you analyze your retirement fees to find even more savings for you.
-Learn more with our Personal Capital review.
+Learn more with our Empower review.

 - Money Patrol – Money Patrol is an app that looks at your spending and helps you improve it by showing you where your money is going to the most.
 It’ll also link to all your accounts and sets reminders for upcoming payments.
 Learn more with our Money Patrol review.